Over 60% of Ukrainians believe they are moving towards national unity, and 56% are optimistic about their country's future.

 Donald Trump has denied calling Volodymyr Zelenskyy a dictator.
 A week ago, Trump criticized the Ukrainian president, calling him a “dictator without elections.

-KIIS conducted a study of the personal well-being of Ukrainians using the British methodology.
-25% are satisfied with their lives, 62% find meaning in their work, while 43% experience high anxiety.
+KIIS conducted a study of personal well-being of Ukrainians using British methodology.
+25% are satisfied with life, 62% find meaning in their activities, while 43% experience high anxiety.

 Donald Trump said that he does not use the word “dictator” lightly in reference to Putin.
 Earlier, he called Zelenskyy a “dictator without elections,” which drew criticism from European leaders.